Ahmed Raza (civil servant): Civil service

 Ahmed joined the government service on 10 November 1934 and served in various districts of Punjab Province (British India).

 While holidaying in Kashmir with his family to escape the summer heat, the Partition of British India occurred and he opted for Pakistan, ultimately moving to Zaman Park.
 He transferred his civil service and served as Under Secretary Government of Punjab, Pakistan from 1948 to 1952, and for two months in 1951 he served as Deputy Provincial Superintendent of Punjab and Bahawalpur state where he inspected field work at several places.
-Ahmed was promoted to Deputy Commissioner in 1953 and held the position of Chief Administrator of the Corporation of the city of Lahore from 1956-58.
+Ahmed was promoted to Deputy Commissioner in 1953 and held the position of Chief Administrator of the Corporation of the city of Lahore from 1956 to 1958.
 He received training from the United Kingdom in 1958 under the Colombo Plan.

 Death

 Ahmed died at his residence in Zaman Park on 21 December 1996.